FluxML/fluxml.github.io/tutorials/_posts/2021-10-8-dcgan-mnist.md

 end
 ```
 <br>
 Time for a small test!!
-We will feed a random vector as a seed to the generator to check if our model is working:
+We create a dummy generator and feed a random vector as a seed to the generator.
+If our generator is initialized correctly it will return an array of size (28, 28, 1, `batch_size`).
+The `@assert` macro in julia will raise an exception for the wrong output size.

 ```julia
 # Create a dummy generator of latent dim 100